The Practice of Art History

-When I first attended art school in the late 1970s students and tutors habitually regarded art history as a subsidiary discourse, contingent upon the primary discourse of the art object.
+When I first attended art school in the late 1970s, students and tutors habitually regarded art history as a subsidiary discourse contingent upon the primary discourse of the art object.
 More scathingly, art historians were maligned as parasites that fed upon, infected, and, at worst, threatened the life of the host.
-At best, they were considered to be failed artists who lacked sufficient vigour, originality of thought, and drive to (as Clement Greenberg would say) ‘cut’, and instead sought solace in writing, reading, and speaking (which were regarded as polite and pejoratively feminized modes of exchange).
+At best, they were considered to be failed artists who lacked sufficient vigour, originality of thought, and drive to ‘cut’ (as Clement Greenberg would say).
+Instead, they sought solace in writing, reading, and speaking (which were regarded as polite and pejoratively feminized modes of exchange).

-I have studied and endeavour to practice and teach art history and art.
-Physically, my study and my studio are divided by a thin, stud partition.
+I have studied and endeavour to practice and teach art history and fine art throughout my career.
+Physically, my study and my studio at home are divided by a thin, stud partition.
 Mentally, they occupy the same space.
-Technologically, my practices converge on a computer monitor as the windows of image-, sound-, and text-based programs open upon one another.
-The practice of art history and of art make the same demands on my creative energy, intellect, and skill, and are equally fulfilling.
+Technologically, my practices converge on a computer monitor as the windows of image-, sound-, and text-based programs open-upon one another.
+The practice of art history and of fine art make the same demands on my creative energy, intellect, and skill, and are equally fulfilling.
 Furthermore, they are both distressingly difficult to do well, and the creative processes that govern them are undifferentiable.
 The artefact, whether written, visualized, or realized in sound, too often begins hesitantly (unable to see beyond its next step), quickly falters, proceeds in a clumsy and fumbling manner, becomes weighed and slowed down by an excess of substance, recedes into obvious or oblique observation, gets mired in clichés, repetitions, and inelegancies, retreats into mannerism, leans on well-worn formulae, loses track, structure, and rigour, fails to engage the imagination and with ambition, and ends, vapid and shallow.
 But this desultory and humiliating farce is necessary; out of it, the vaguest sense of something valuable and coherent may emerge.

 The art historian’s practice can be a mode of academically informed creative writing (and, increasingly, of performative-speaking and reading too).
-The artefacts of this practice preserve existing, and generate new, ideas, encode observations, organize thoughts, and resolves ambiguities so as to better define problems and propose hypotheses and solutions.
-They also embody a considerable perceptual intelligence (writing and reading are also visual skills and articulations), one that is allied to an integrated cultural and historical knowledge and filtered through the personality and lived experience of the writer … which is all we can reasonably expect of any art work.
+The artefacts of this practice preserve existing and generate new ideas, encode observations, organize thoughts, as well as resolve ambiguities, so as to better define problems and propose hypotheses and solutions.
+They also embody a considerable perceptual intelligence (writing and reading are also visual skills and articulations), one that is allied to an integrated cultural and historical knowledge that is filtered through the personality and lived experience of the writer … which is all one can reasonably expect of any artwork.